 Why I’m harvesting colostrum at 35 weeks

-At 2 days old, between phototherapy lights for jaundice and having my boobs manhandled by several midwives a day because I wasn’t “feeding right” I was coerced into feeding my son a bottle of cows milk formula because “his blood sugar must be low and he’s too exhausted to feed” even though frequently falling asleep at the breast before finishing a feed is a tongue tie symptom that should have been spotted by these experienced professionals.
-He promptly threw up pretty much the entire feed and we were back to square one.
+At 2 days old, between phototherapy lights for jaundice and having my boobs manhandled by several midwives a day because I wasn’t “feeding right” I was coerced into feeding my son a bottle of cows milk formula.
+They told me “his blood sugar must be low and he’s too exhausted to feed“.
+Never mind that frequently falling asleep at the breast before finishing a feed is a tongue tie symptom that should have been spotted by these experienced professionals.
+He promptly threw up the entire feed and more and we were back to square one.

 Being in tune with my body

 Last time I didn’t know what my body was capable of so I didn’t trust it.
 I know I didn’t work with it and I probably even worked against it.
 Once, a midwife told me to just express a bit of milk by hand onto a spoon or something.
 After trying I realised I didn’t really know how to handle my breasts effectively (sounds daft, right?) so I didn’t get anything out.

 I did go on to pump breastmilk a little.
 Eventually I learnt how/when it was best to do that and what my breasts responded to and what they didn’t but it was slow progress with a lot of sore nipples and heartache.
 It was also nearly four years ago.

 Being prepared like this, knowing what my body can do and understanding some of my limits is making me feel stronger as I head towards full term.
 I am so much more confident that my body can take care of my baby.

 Recovering from trauma